MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-mcca.md

 #### Roles

-Certain user roles are required to access and use CAMP, as well as to access information in reports.
-Visit the the [CAMP prerequisite information on GitHub](https://github.com/OfficeDev/CAMP#pre-requisites).
+Certain user roles are required to access and use CAMP, and to access information in reports.
+Visit the [CAMP prerequisite information on GitHub](https://github.com/OfficeDev/CAMP#pre-requisites).

 ## Install CAMP and run a report

 You can install the CAMP tool using Windows PowerShell.
 Once you download and install the tool, you don't need to repeat those steps in order to run reports.
-Each time you open CAMP, it will ask you for your login credentials, and it will generate a new, updated report.
+Each time you open CAMP, it will ask you for you to log in, and it will generate a new, updated report.

 ### Step 1: Install the Exchange Online PowerShell V2 module